Russian frigate Admiral Makarov: 2022 Russian invasion of Ukraine

 On 6 May 2022, Ukrainian MP Oleksiy Honcharenko claimed that Admiral Makarov had been struck and badly damaged by a Ukrainian missile.
-On 7 May, the adviser to the Office of the President of Ukraine Oleksiy Arestovych said that the report was a "misunderstanding", and that the vessel attacked was actually a Serna-class landing craft.
+On 7 May, the adviser to the Office of the President of Ukraine, Oleksiy Arestovych, said that the report was a "misunderstanding", and that the vessel attacked was actually a Serna-class landing craft.
 On 9 May, Admiral Makarov was spotted sailing intact near Sevastopol.

+The Ukrainian Navy claims that, during a naval engagement, the 28th Naval Auxiliary Division ship Pochayiv managed to force Admiral Makarov to retreat.
+Admiral Makarov opened fire on Pochayiv using its 100 mm gun but missed the target due to the Ukrainian ship's movements.
+Admiral Makarov was much larger and better equipped but the crew of Pochayiv lured it into the range of Ukrainian coastal artillery forcing it to retreat to Sevastopol.

-On 29 October 2022, Admiral Makarov suffered damage during an attack on Sevastopol by several air and sea drones with at least one sea drone striking the ship during the attack, reportedly disabling the radar.
+On 29 October 2022, Admiral Makarov may have been damaged during an attack on Sevastopol by several air and sea drones with at least one sea drone striking the ship, reportedly disabling the radar.
 Russian news agency TASS reported that all the air drones had been destroyed.
-Satellite footage from 1 November show Admiral Grigorovich-class frigates believed to include Admiral Makarov moored in Sevastopol.

-Naval News subsequently reported that little damage had occurred to either of the two warships that were hit by the sea drones, but that the military effect of the attack on the protected harbor of Sevastopol exceeded the direct damage because it led to the Russian Navy going into a protective mode, "essentially locking them in port. ...
+Satellite footage from 1 November showed Admiral Grigorovich-class frigates believed to include Admiral Makarov moored at Sevastopol.
+Naval News subsequently reported that little damage had occurred to either of the two warships that were hit by the sea drones, but that the military effect of the attack on the protected harbor of Sevastopol exceeded the direct damage because it led to the Russian Navy going into a protective mode, "essentially locking them in port.
 New defenses were quickly added, new procedures imposed and there was much less activity.
-Russia’s most powerful warships in the war [were by mid-November] mostly tied up in port."
+Russia's most powerful warships in the war [were by mid-November] mostly tied up in port."

+On 1 December 2023, the frigate was given the honorary name of "Gvardiysky (Guardsman)".
+As of late 2024, the ship was reported active though having been relocated to the relatively greater safety of the eastern Black Sea.